ahmed-albayati/proshop_django-master/README.md

 1 - cd frontend
 2 - npm install

-course project which focuse on connecting React & Django
+course project which focuse on connecting React & Django , full-stack eCommerce application built using React for the frontend and Django for the backend.
+It aims to provide a complete shopping experience for users, allowing them to browse products, make purchases, and manage their orders.
+The project incorporates user authentication, admin functionalities, and secure payment processing through the PayPal API.